News

 Visual Content Extraction for Scientific Documents

-Check the MIT News article on a overview of our recent ACL ‘24 paper Co-LLM.
+Check the MIT News articles covering our recent projects:

 Pratyusha Sharma and I started to organize a new NLP seminar series at MIT.
 It features NLP researchers working on a diverse set of topics ranging from LLMs, interpretability, Human AI Collaboration, and more.